fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_systemp_system_global.html.markdown

 * `admin_telnet_port` - Administrative access port for TELNET.
 (1 - 65535, default = 23).
 * `admintimeout` - Number of minutes before an idle administrator session times out (5 - 480 minutes (8 hours), default = 5).
 A shorter idle timeout is more secure.
+* `gui_device_latitude` - <i>Support meta variable</i> Add the latitude of the location of this FortiGate to position it on the Threat Map.
+* `gui_device_longitude` - <i>Support meta variable</i> Add the longitude of the location of this FortiGate to position it on the Threat Map.
 * `gui_ipv6` - Enable/disable IPv6 settings on the GUI.
 Valid values: `disable`, `enable`.

 * `gui_lines_per_page` - Number of lines to display per page for web administration.
 * `gui_theme` - Color scheme for the administration GUI.
 Valid values: `blue`, `green`, `melongene`, `red`, `mariner`, `neutrino`.

+* `hostname` - <i>Support meta variable</i> FortiGate unit's hostname.
+Most models will truncate names longer than 24 characters.
+Some models support hostnames up to 35 characters.
 * `language` - GUI display language.
 Valid values: `english`, `simch`, `japanese`, `korean`, `spanish`, `trach`, `french`, `portuguese`.

+* `timezone` - <i>Support meta variable</i> Timezone database name.
+Enter ? to view the list of timezone.
 * `switch_controller` - Enable/disable switch controller feature.
 Switch controller allows you to manage FortiSwitch from the FortiGate itself.
 Valid values: `disable`, `enable`.